-- Pro tip: Look for hotels with indoor pools, like the Hotel Palomar Chicago, a Kimpton Hotel or InterContinental Chicago, where your guests will love to take a dip while overlooking twinkling city lights and falling snow.
+- Pro tip: Look for hotels with indoor pools, like The Royal Sonesta Chicago River North or InterContinental Chicago, where your guests will love to take a dip while overlooking twinkling city lights and falling snow.

 Ask any of the major carriers that serve Chicago’s O’Hare and Midway airports about the most affordable time to book, and they’ll likely tell you the same thing: winter.
 January through the second week of February (the start of spring break vacations) typically represents the lowest-fare months of the year for Chicago, making it a perfect time to capitalize on bargain prices and wide-open seat availability.

 During spring and summer, competition for Chicago’s meeting venues can be fierce.
 Wait until winter, and it’s a whole lot easier to lock in well-priced dates at some of our most coveted venues.
 Additionally, some meeting spaces and vendors, such as caterers, may consider reduced rates to encourage off-season bookings.

 Contrary to what you might think, Chicago does not go into hibernation when the mercury drops.
 In fact, the city hosts a wide range of seasonal events to keep locals and visitors alike entertained all winter long.

 Chicago Restaurant Week gives visitors a chance to sample some of the city’s best restaurants for a whole lot less.